GrumpyOldTroll/multicast-ingest-platform/README.md

 The goal is to send externally generated multicast traffic by making a tunnel to an auto-discovered [AMT](https://tools.ietf.org/html/rfc7450) relay for traffic joined by subscribers within your network.

 There are a several components the platform uses to achieve this goal, detailed below.
-Here's the overal diagram:
+Here's the overall diagram:

 ![ingest-platform](ingest-platform-diagram.png)

 ## Docker Containers

  - multiple `amtgw` gateway containers (one per actively subscribed source IP).\
-   This runs an AMT gateway instance, which forms a unicast tunnel with the AMT relay associated with the source IP
+   Each of these runs an AMT gateway instance, which forms a unicast tunnel with the AMT relay associated with the source IP
- - one `driad-mgr` container.\
+ - one `driad-ingest` container.\
    This uses [DRIAD](https://tools.ietf.org/html/rfc8777) to discover the appropriate AMT relay given the source IP (from the (S,G)), launches the AMT gateway containers as needed, and maintains an IGMP/MLD join locally, which the AMT gateway will use.
  - one `pimwatch` container.\
-   This establishes a [PIM](https://tools.ietf.org/html/rfc7761) adjacency and monitors join/prune events to drive the driad-mgr.
-It also forwards the multicast traffic from the docker network where the amtgw containers are sending it into the downstream network.\
+   This establishes a [PIM](https://tools.ietf.org/html/rfc7761) adjacency with the downstream multicast network and monitors join/prune events from the network to determine the current set of joined (S,G)s (exported via a joinfile).
+It also forwards the multicast traffic from the docker network where the amtgw containers are sending it into the downstream network (this isolates the internal IGMP/MLD membership reports sent to the AMT gateways, so they aren't exposed to the multicast network).\
-   The current implementation of the `pimwatch` container requires an upstream PIM neighbor in order to operate, even though ordinarily a PIM router should be able to forward traffic from a directly connected sender.
-As a workaround for this implementation problem, there is also a `pim-dummy-upstream` container whose only purpose is to enable the operation of the `pimwatch` container.
-(We aspire to remove this in a future version.)
+   The [current implementation](https://github.com/troglobit/pimd) in the `pimwatch` container requires an upstream PIM neighbor in order to operate (though ordinarily a PIM router would be able to forward traffic from a directly connected sender even without an upstream PIM adjacency).
+As a workaround for this implementation problem, there is a `pim-dummy-upstream` container whose only purpose is to enable the operation of the `pimwatch` container.
+(We aspire to remove the dummy-upstream in a future version.)
  - optionally, one `cbacc` container.\
-   This uses [CBACC](https://datatracker.ietf.org/doc/draft-ietf-mboned-cbacc/) to limit the traffic permitted.
-If the users within your network subscribe to more than the permitted total bandwidth of traffic, this will prevent the ingest platform from subscribing to traffic that exceeds the limit (so some subscribers will not receive traffic).
+   This uses [CBACC](https://datatracker.ietf.org/doc/draft-ietf-mboned-cbacc/) metadata to limit the traffic permitted.
+If the users within your network subscribe to more than the permitted total bandwidth of traffic, this will prevent the ingest platform from subscribing to traffic that exceeds the limit (so subscribers to some flows will not receive traffic).

-These containers are connected by some docker networks for routing traffic, plus a set of "join files" to communicate the set of currently joined (S,G)s between containers.
+These containers are connected by some docker networks for routing traffic, plus some "joinfiles" to communicate the set of currently subscribed (S,G)s between containers.

 ## Docker Networks

 The networks:

- - `amt-bridge`: a [bridge](https://docs.docker.com/network/bridge/) to the internet for unicast traffic.\
+ - `amt-bridge`: a [docker bridge network](https://docs.docker.com/network/bridge/) with [NAT](https://en.wikipedia.org/wiki/Network_address_translation) to the internet for unicast traffic.\
    This will carry 2-way traffic to the internet for:

    - AMT (UDP port 2268) for the AMT tunnels from the `amtgw` containers to the discovered relays
-   - DNS (UDP port 53) for AMTRELAY record queries from the `driad-mgr` container, and SRV, A, and AAAA record queries from the `cbacc` container
+   - DNS (UDP port 53) for [AMTRELAY](https://tools.ietf.org/html/rfc8777#section-4) record queries from the `driad-ingest` container, and [SRV](https://tools.ietf.org/html/rfc2782), [A](https://en.wikipedia.org/wiki/List_of_DNS_record_types#Resource_records), and [AAAA](https://en.wikipedia.org/wiki/IPv6_address#Domain_Name_System) record queries from the `cbacc` container
-   - HTTPS (TCP port 443) for the discovered [DORMS](https://datatracker.ietf.org/doc/draft-ietf-mboned-dorms/) server carrying the [CBACC](https://datatracker.ietf.org/doc/draft-ietf-mboned-cbacc/) metadata about the (S,G)'s bitrate.
+   - HTTPS (TCP port 443) for the discovered [DORMS](https://datatracker.ietf.org/doc/draft-ietf-mboned-dorms/) server carrying the [CBACC](https://datatracker.ietf.org/doc/draft-ietf-mboned-cbacc/) metadata (which includes the (S,G)'s bitrate).

  - `native-mcast-ingest`: a local bridge where the native multicast traffic lands.\
    The traffic on this network is:

    - native multicast traffic from the `amtgw` containers.
 These are the data packets that users in the network have subscribed to receive.
-   - IGMP/MLD membership queries from the `amtgw` containers and membership reports from the `driad-mgr` container.
+   - IGMP/MLD membership queries from the `amtgw` containers and membership reports from the `driad-ingest` container.
    - PIM hello packets between the `pimwatch` container and the `pim-upstream-dummy`

  - `downstream-mcast`: a [macvlan](https://docs.docker.com/network/macvlan/) network connecting the `pimwatch` container to the downstream multicast-enabled network.\